freebasic/fbfrog/readme.txt

 Goal:

-  To have a .h to .bi header translation tool that can create and update FB headers for third-party APIs.
-It should produce bindings rather than exact translations, which are not possible anyways in most cases.
+  Automation of most of the work needed to create and maintain FB bindings to C libraries, most importantly: the translation of C procedure and structure declarations to FB.

 Usage: